 A Strong Immune System

 Omega-6 fatty acids are pro-inflammatory and are beneficial during infection and sickness.
-Omega-6’s promote blood clotting, inflammation and immune system responses, however if these processes get carried away, they can actually become more harmful than helpful.
+When these processes get carried away, they can actually become more harmful than helpful.
 The diet must therefore provide a balance of omega-6 and omega-3 fatty acids in order to keep these processes in check.

 A Healthy Reproductive System